- 125 Arborway

 I started at the Arnold Arboretum as a volunteer guide in the field studies program in 1998, and was hired to run the program in 2000.
 I recruit and train the 60 volunteers who lead the field study programs in the Arboretum landscape each spring and fall.
 These volunteers make it possible for the Arboretum to serve over 2,000 students each year in programs that emphasize small group learning with a strong hands-on component.

 The Arboretum continues to expand its commitment to the children and families of Boston.
 Our Field Study Experiences are aligned to the life science curriculum in the Boston Public Schools for children from preschool through fifth grade that includes free bus transportation for BPS classes.
-For the past two years we’ve run a Summer Institute for teachers across BPS.
+For the past three years we’ve run a Summer Institute for teachers across BPS.